cartiace0004/Portfolio/E-Commerce-Order-Supply-Chain-Analysis/README.md

 - **Regional Spending Trends:** Top-spending regions were Sao Paulo, Rio de Janeiro, Belo Horizonte, Brazilia all indicate a dense customer base having significant purchasing power.
 - **Payment Preferences:** *Credit Card* payment methods are the top choice, accounting forthe highest order volume indicating that customers prefer the convenience and security associated with credit cards followed by *Digital Wallets*, highlighting a growing trend in digital payment methods, suggesting customers are likely looking for faster and a more seamless way to pay online.
 - **Behavioral Patterns of Customers:** In this analysis, we found out that customers tend to purchase online in a certain time of the day, where mostly the peak hour when customers do order is at 2:00 PM.
 Generally in the Afternoon mostly.

+### 3. Order Fullfilment Efficiency
+- **Delivery Accuracy Assessment:** We encountered problems with this section of our analysis as `Outliers` were skewing our results.
+Nevertheless, with a little Data Cleaning, we managed to pull-through and contain the issue.
+In this section, we discovered that the logistics company handle their `estimated delivery dates` too conservatively as most of the results are early deliveries.
+- **Measure Early vs. Late Deliveries:** The early delivery percentage of every orders fulfilled by the company have a massive 93.22%, while their on time percentage is 1.32% and late percentage is 5.46%.
+- **Identify the worst-affected Regions for Late deliveries:** Alagoas (AL) tops the list with an 18.21% late delivery rate, followed by Maranhao (MA) with 16.55%.
+Suggesting certain regional logistics challenges in the Northeast region of Brazil.

+## Business Recommendations:
+- **Leverage Seasonal Campaigns:** Offering discounts and targeted promotions to maximize revenue in future holiday/season events.
+- **Improve Revenue Growth Beyond Order Volume:** Upselling & Cross-Selling: Bundle products, introduce premium options.
+Also encourage repeat purchases with discounts for high-spenders and bulk-buyers.
+- **Improve Delivery Estimates:** Investigate late delivereis, especially in specific regions to address supply chain inefficiencies and enhance customer experience.
+Also, refining the estimated delivery times by reducing the gap between estimated and actual delivery can improve customer trust.
+- **Optimize Payment Methods:** Promote *wallet* and *credit card* payment methods by offering incentives, as these methods have higher average transaction values.
+Also encouragement of *debit card* usage such as offering cashback on high-ticket purchases made through debit cards or running targeted promotions as this payment method is underused most of the time.
+- **Regional Distribution Centers:** Establish or enhance fulfillment hubs closer to locations with high late-delivery percentages as this could strengthen customer trust leading to repeated purchases.
+- **Carrier & Infrastructure Audit:** Consider *multi-carrier strategies* for remote areas.